Information

 Activities since 2008

-resulted in the preparation of the Swiss eHealth Strategy for 2007–2015, which was adopted by the Federal Council in June 2007.
-This strategy comprised three action areas – “Electronic Patient Record”, “Online Services” and “Strategy Implementation” – and set out a number of objectives.
-The most important objective was the implementation by 2015 of a national Electronic Patient Record (EPR) managed primarily by patients themselves and from which, if required, key medical information can be accessed in electronic format anywhere and at any time.
+In 2006, health and the healthcare system were added to the Federal Council’s strategy for an information society in Switzerland, dating back to 1998.
+This resulted in the preparation of the Swiss eHealth Strategy for 2007–2015, which was adopted by the Federal Council in June 2007.
+This strategy comprised three action areas – Electronic Patient Record, Online Services and Strategy Implementation – and set out a number of objectives.
+The most important one was the implementation by 2015 of a national Electronic Patient Record (EPR) managed primarily by patients themselves and from which, if required, key medical information can be accessed in electronic format anywhere and at any time.
 The primary objectives at healthcare system level were improved efficiency and safety, and optimised treatment quality for patients.

 As one of the first operational measures under the eHealth Strategy, the Confederation and Cantons signed a framework agreement, under which eHealth Suisse was created as a national coordination centre on 1 January 2008.
 From that time, eHealth Suisse was responsible for implementation of the eHealth Strategy.
 Accordingly, eHealth Suisse’s broad-based project organisation started work during 2008 with representation from all relevant stakeholders (Swiss Medical Association and doctors, hospitals, Cantons, professional associations, industry and patient and consumer organisations).
 Responsibility at strategic level lay with eHealth Suisse’s steering committee, which was chaired by the Head of the Federal Department of Home Affairs (FDHA), while operational responsibility was assumed by the project management committee.